cboulanger/presentations/README.md

 ## View Presentations

-See [docs/index.html](docs/index.html) for the list of all presentations.
+See the [github page](https://cboulanger.github.io/presentations/) for the list of all presentations.